keisersoze/matrix_cpp/README.md

 ###PIMPL idiom
 The PIMPL Idiom (Pointer to IMPLementation) is a technique for implementation hiding in which a public class wraps a structure or class that cannot be seen outside the library the public class is part of.

-We adopted PIMPL to hide the management of the smart pointers inside the wrapper class `matrix` thus offering a better usability.
+We adopted PIMPL to hide the management of the smart pointers inside the wrapper class `matrix` thus offering a better usability and security (user can never directly access pointers).

 ###Iterators

 The file iterator.h contains things.
 They do things in this way so that other things are done. **FIL**

 Errors are const char *, thrown to inform the user about the type of errors. **FIL**

+###

 ###Pros and cons